Trip to Barcelona

 I managed to avoid hostels for a couple of years but the hotel prices in Barcelona motivated me to reconsider.
 I wouldn’t say that the hostels are cheap in Barcelona, they start from $40 per night and it’s especially shocking for someone who lives in Asia.
 For the same price, you can find a decent hotel in Thailand, but $40 per night is still much better than $120+ which you have to pay for a hotel room in Barcelona.

-The hostel I stayed in is called “Safestay Passeig de Gracia” and it was pretty nice, except the fact that I had to buy my own lock and it turned out that my stay wasn’t actually as safe as the name of this hostel implies: some guy on the same floor with me left his iPhone unattended for 5 minutes and the device was gone without any traces.
+The hostel I stayed in is called “Safestay Passeig de Gracia”, and it was pretty nice, except the fact that I had to buy my own lock and it turned out that my stay wasn’t actually as safe as the name of this hostel implies: some guy on the same floor with me left his iPhone unattended for a few minutes, and the device was gone without any traces.

 Interestingly, the same subway ticket is also valid for funicular rides to Montjuïc Castle, one more reason to check it out.
 The castle itself is pretty small but it offers a nice view on the city, something like this: